Aaron-Hsieh-0129/VVMex/docs/developer-guides/bp5-output.md

 pinned at 2 ranks rather than swept: repeating them at 1 and 4 ranks re-tested the same slab arithmetic and cost 4 more GPUs.

-The full matrix passes against an unmodified ADIOS2 2.12.1.
+The matrix is exercised with the project's supported unmodified ADIOS2 stacks.
 Precision tests carry their own label:

 ```bash
 ctest --test-dir build --output-on-failure -L precision